Data Privacy and Security

 Subscribers may be reluctant to provide data that hasn't historically been requested, so encourage them to complete an emailed survey or click an extra link by making it worth their while.
 Not only does the data collected help inform future outreach, the email engagement will also help your brand maintain a positive sending reputation with mailbox providers.

-While it’s true that Apple's privacy updates will likely add some new complications to the email marketing landscape, it’s important to remember that the email best practices that you currently use will remain just as important.
+While it’s true that Apple's privacy updates will likely add some new complications to the email marketing landscape (and customer engagement strategies as a whole), it’s important to remember that the email best practices that you currently use will remain just as important.
 At the end of the day, deliverability will still rely on sending mail people want, and only sending that email to the people who want it.
 This is a chance to improve the precision with which we determine who those people are.
 And ultimately, that benefits senders as well.
 The ability to hone your audience to a granular degree means fewer wasted resources and a better ROI—a win for everyone!